triciasawyer/Reading-notes-301/class-03.md

 ## How to Pass Functions Between Components

 **In the video, what is the first step that the developer does to pass functions between components?**
+He created a function where his state is that he wanted to change.

 **In your own words, what does the increment function do?**
 The increment function takes a variable and changes its value, and also returns this value.